ActuallyGiggles/Twitch-Chat-Mimicker/README.md

 # TwitchAutoChatter
 Do you like to game/code/do other dubious deeds while watching a Twitch stream?
 Do you want to type in the chat, but you're just too busy with your hands?

 Well, suffer no more.
-With the Twitch Auto Chatter (I like to call it a Mimic), you can participate with chat in telling the streamer just how bad they are at the game while you occupy your hands with... more pleasant things.
+With the highly customizable Twitch Auto Chatter (I like to call it a Mimic), you can participate with chat in telling the streamer just how bad they are at the game while you occupy your hands with... more pleasant things.

 ### INSTRUCTIONS: